gt1/lastools/README.md

 call.damapper requires the programs fasta2DAM, DBsplit (both from https://github.com/thegenemyers/DAZZ_DB),
 HPC.damapper, damapper (both from https://github.com/thegenemyers/DAMAPPER),
 lascat and lastobam (both in this repository) either accessible via PATH or in the same directory as call.damapper.

+call.damapper passes the parameters k,t,M,e,s,n,B,T,b,v and p through to damapper.
+Additionally it has the options

+ * --refblocksize: reference block size used for DBsplit.
+The default is --refblocksize256, which sets the block size to 256MB.
+ * --readblocksize: read block size used for DBsplit.
+The default is --readblocksize256, which sets the block size to 256MB.
+ * -I: directory used for storing the reference index.
+By default the index is stored in the directory containing the reference FastA file.
+ * -W: working directory.
+By default the current directory is used for storing temporary files.

+Whitespace is not allowed between key and value when providing parameters (e.g. -Idir is valid, -I dir is not).

+Please see https://github.com/gt1/damapper_bwt for special aux fields produced in the BAM output by lastobam/call.damapper/damapper_bwt.